saraa-sunny/python-practice-notebooks/README.md

-# 📝Python Practice Notebooks
+# 📝Pandas Practice Notebooks

-A collection of beginner-friendly practice notebooks where I use Pandas, NumPy, Matplotlib, Seaborn, and Jupyter Notebook to learn data analysis step-by-step.
+A collection of beginner-friendly practice notebooks where I use mainly Pandas to learn data analysis step-by-step.